superfluid-finance/docs/protocol-overview/what-is-superfluid/README.md

 ## INTRODUCTION&#x20;

-Superfluid is a smart contract framework on L1 Ethereum, enabling you to move assets on-chain following predefined rules called agreements.
+Superfluid is a smart contract framework on EVM networks, enabling you to move assets on-chain following predefined rules called agreements.
 With a single on-chain transaction, the money will flow from your wallet to the receiver in real time!
 No further transactions required- it works like magic ✨

 **Superfluid enables:**